hantsy/jakartaee10-sandbox/docs/rest.md

 }
 ```

-To make sure it works with Jersey and GlassFish, we have to copy `jersey-cdi-rs-inject` to the GlassFish *GlassFish_installdir/glassfish/modules* folder.
+To make sure it works on GlassFish, we have to copy `jersey-cdi-rs-inject` to the GlassFish *GlassFish_installdir/glassfish/modules* folder.

-Simply add the following to `glassfish` profile and utilize `maven-dependency-plugin` to download a copy of `jersey-cdi-rs-inject` to the cargo managed GlassFish location.
+Simply add the following to `glassfish` profile and utilize `maven-dependency-plugin` to download a copy of `jersey-cdi-rs-inject` to the cargo managed GlassFish.

 ```xml
 <plugin>